Skip to content

 ub_terms: list[_UBTerm] = []

-for angle_term in angle_terms:
+for (angle, param), angle_term in zip(angle_assignments, angle_terms, strict=True):

 if param.ub_force_constant is None and param.ub_equilibrium is None: